Law and Government for Journalists

 You will be based at a unique digital learning, teaching and research space at MediaCityUK.
 We will be located at the heart of national BBC departments and hundreds of creative, digital and media organisations.
 Specialist facilities include high spec radio and television studios and a multi-platform newsroom.

-All tutors, full and part-time, are highly regarded journalists with print, broadcast or online backgrounds.
+All tutors, full and part-time, are highly regarded journalists with print, broadcast and/or online backgrounds.